 “It seems there is a prophet going around preaching that you have come liberate them,” Tanya said after asking a few people

 “You believe this prophet to be the escaped prisoner don’t you?”
-Anson asked as he rode beside Melondthera as they left the town behind later.
+Anson asked as he riding beside Melondthera as they left the town behind them..

 She nodded and sighed, “ Almost certainly, I saw the look in his eyes after seeing me use magic to most of these people magic is something beyond comprehension,” Melondthera paused; closing her eyes a moment.
 Opening her eyes again she gave Anson a troubled look.
 “They will see me as some kind of saint or the devil incarnate.”